cap-tee/cheri-docs/morello/BareMetalOnMorello/BareMetalExamples/EL3ToEL1/EL3ToEL1.md

 If it is required that bare metal code to be run in the normal world using C functions it would be better to ERET to EL1N during the initalisation sequence, so that the C libraries are stored in non-secure memory.
 This would require a new initialisation sequence to be written, with a new image entry point.

-In the Morello set up, normal world code can be loaded as part of the boot load sequence at BL33 and is a seperate executable.
+In the Morello set up, normal world code can be loaded as part of the boot load sequence at BL33 and is compiled as a seperate executable.

 ## Linker Script and Specifying Memory Regions